-The Board authorized 12,000,000 Class G Preferred Units in two tranches; 1,371,924 have been issued as of June 30, 2021.
-The Company raised a total of \$2.9 million from issuance of Class G Units as of June 30, 2021.
-The newly created Class G Units as authorized by the Board became effective on February 9, 2021.
+The CTx Board authorized 12,000,000 Class G Preferred Units; 2,998,184 were issued prior to the Reorganization Merger.
+The Company raised a total of \$6.7 million from issuance of Class G Units .
+The newly created Class G Units as authorized by the CTx Board became effective on February 9, 2021.

-Distributions, if any, from the Company are made first to the holders of Class B, D, E, F and G Preferred Units, pro rata in proportion to each such member's unreturned capital contributions.
-Distributions are then made to all members including Founders Units, pro rata in proportion to the number of units held by each member, with consideration given to the applicable distribution thresholds for Class C Profits Interests at which each was issued and as disclosed in each Profits Interest Unit agreement, as further described in Note 8.
+Distributions, if any, from the Company were to be made first to the holders of Class B, D, E, F and G Preferred Units, pro rata in proportion to each such Member's unreturned capital contributions.
+Distributions were then to be made to all Members including Founders Units, pro rata in proportion to the number of units held by each Member, with consideration given to the applicable distribution thresholds for Class C Profits Interests at which each was issued and as disclosed in each Profits Interest Unit agreement, as further described in Note 8.